NIH/NLM R01: Intention-aware Recommender System for Improving Trauma Resuscitation Outcomes

 The purpose of this research program was to develop innovative approaches for real-time presentation of process information to support situation awareness and collaborative work of interdisciplinary trauma resuscitation teams.
 The research will examine how context-specific information should be presented to support teamwork while accounting for team members’ perceptual and cognitive limitations. |

-Zellner, K., Villegas, L. J., Neff, C., Gestrich-Thompson, W., Burd, R. S., Marsic, I., and Sarcevic, A., "An analysis of speech during life-saving interventions to inform the design of a computerized system for delay detection," to appear in Proceedings of the American Medical Informatics Association 2022 Annual Symposium (AMIA 2022), pp. TBA, November 5-9, 2022, Washington DC.
+Zellner, K., Villegas, L. J., Neff, C., Gestrich-Thompson, W., Burd, R. S., Marsic, I., and Sarcevic, A., "An analysis of speech during life-saving interventions to inform the design of a computerized system for delay detection," in Proceedings of the American Medical Informatics Association 2022 Annual Symposium (AMIA 2022), November 5-9, 2022, Washington DC.

 Mastrianni, A., Cui, H., and Sarcevic, A., "'Pop-up alerts are the bane of my existence': Designing alerts for cognitive aids used in time-critical medical settings," in CHI Conference on Human Factors in Computing Systems Extended Abstracts (CHI EA 2022), Article No. 310 (7 pages), April 29-May 5, 2022, New Orleans, LA, USA.